gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

 {{% /note %}}

 {{% note %}}
-The paths used for the key and trust stores will be treated in the same way as Stroom property paths, i.e relative to `stroom.home` if relative and supporting variable substitution.
+The paths used for the key and trust stores will be treated in the same way as Stroom property paths, i.e. relative to `stroom.home` if relative and supporting variable substitution.
 {{% /note %}}